faq

 Where do I go to pick up my greenhouse?

 Once we contact you to tell you your greenhouse is ready, you can pick up the greenhouse at our shop southwest of Beaumont at 50368 Range Road 243.
-Call or text Loren at 780-983-2344 to ensure he is there to meet you (generally onsite 9-4, week days).
-After-hours arrangements can be made if you give us a call and advance notice.
+Pick up is by appointment only to ensure we are there to meet you.

 Can I pick it up with a pickup truck or do I need a trailer?